-Carer Support provides reimbursement of some of the costs of using a support person to care and support a disabled person.
-This means you can take some time out for yourself.
+Carer Support is a subsidy that helps you take some time out for yourself.
+It provides reimbursement of some of the costs of using a support person to care and support a disabled person while you have a break.

 Getting Carer Support